-A dream is the fulfilment of a wish
+Freud argues that a dream is the fulfilment of a wish.

 In this sense, dreams have much in common with stories or daydreams in which the hero wins out in the end and achieves his or her heart’s desire.